LispCookbook/cl-cookbook/strings.md

 :EXTERNAL
 ~~~

-To do the opposite, convert from a symbol to a string, use SYMBOL-NAME or
+To do the opposite, convert from a symbol to a string, use `symbol-name` or
-STRING.
+`string`.

 ~~~lisp
 * (symbol-name 'MY-SYMBOL)